jgato/jgato/jgato-red-blog/content/posts/InstructLab/index.md

  José Gato is a Senior Manager at Red Hat with more than 15 years of experience in the technology sector.
- He holds a Bachelor's degree in Computer Engineering from the Universidad çRey Juan Carlos and has worked  on various projects related to Open Source, Cloud, IoT, AI, Data Science, and others.
+ He holds a Bachelor's degree in Computer Engineering from the Universidad Rey Juan Carlos and has worked  on various projects related to Open Source, Cloud, IoT, AI, Data Science, and others.
 His career includes  several positions at different companies, such as Red Hat, Telefónica, HP, IBM, Accenture, and GatoTech.